-Remember those in prison and treat their families with compassion, as if you were sharing in their hardships.
+Remember those who are imprisoned and those who suffer, as if you were alongside them in their struggles.

 — Hebrews 13:3